 HEALTH Despite the morning coffee-marinating ritual, others try to stay clear of you.
-They belittle your ideas, complain about your work performance and harp about your procrastination.
-No one seems to appreciate your regularly working well into the wee hours while everyone else is asleep.
+They belittle your ideas, complain about your work performance, and harp about your procrastination.
+No one seems to appreciate your working well into the wee hours while everyone else is asleep.

 Catnap is a misnomer.
 Most people assume it means felines take short naps.
-However, the average cat sleeps 15 hours per day.
+Yet, the average cat sleeps 15 hours per day.
 These crepuscular creatures are most active dusk to dawn.
-So the next time you say you need a catnap, it may mean that you will disconnect for at least half a day and work during early-morning hours.
-Productive humans cannot usually adopt the sleeping habits of cats unless they are healing from a major illness, sedated, comatose or slothful.
+So the next time you say you need a catnap, it may mean that you will disconnect for at least half a day and work before daybreak.
+Productive humans cannot adopt the sleeping habits of cats unless they are healing from a major illness, sedated, comatose, or slothful.

 Five-Stage Sleep Cycle

-Of the various stages of sleep, it is important to achieve rapid eye movement (REM) because this is the restorative part of your sleep cycle.
-Typically, you begin the sleep cycle with a period of four-stage non-REM (NREM) sleep followed by a very short period of REM sleep.
+Of the various stages of sleep, it is important to achieve rapid eye movement (REM).
+This is the restorative part of your sleep cycle.
+You begin the sleep cycle with a period of four-stage non-REM (NREM) sleep followed by a very short period of REM sleep.
 Each stage can last from 5 to 15 minutes.
-A completed cycle of sleep progresses from stages 1 to 4 before REM sleep is attained, then the cycle repeats.
-Typically, twenty to twenty-five percent of your sleep time is REM.
+A completed cycle of sleep progresses from stages 1 to 4 before REM, then the cycle repeats.
+An average of 20 to 25 percent of your sleep time is REM.
 So it may take eight hours to achieve betwen 1.6 and 2 hours of REM sleep.
 Actual duration of cycles varies for each sleep period.

 “Sleep is not a luxury,” says Dr. James O’Brien, medical director of the Boston SleepCare Center in Waltham, Mass.
 “It’s a necessity for optimal functioning.”
 Some researchers theorize that dreams are the ways in which the brain processes emotions, information, memories, and stress.
-So what you learned during the day is imprinted and emotional stresses are released as we sleep.
+You imprint what you learned during the day while releasing emotional stresses.

 Sleep…is a necessity for optimal functioning.

 Sleep deprivation can be self-induced.
-Perhaps you need to work two shifts to care for a family.
+You might need to work two shifts to care for a family.
 A newborn child can keep parents up at night.
-An obsessive nature may cause you to forego sleep in order to make progress on hobbies or freelance work.
+An obsessive nature may cause you to forego sleep to make progress on hobbies or freelance work.
 These behaviors disrupt circadian rhythm and reduce overall productivity.
-Parts of your work completed during sleep deprivation may resemble results of an intoxicated individual.
+Some of your work completed during sleep deprivation may resemble results of an intoxicated individual.

-- NREM Stage 1 is a light sleep from which you are easily woken.
-You begin to lose muscle tone, causing twitches and hypnic jerks.
-You have hypnagogic hallucinations, swirling light and color patterns that hypnotize your mind into a restful sleep.
-Stage 1 also marks the loss of self-awareness and most sensory attachment to the physical world.
+- NREM Stage 1 is a light sleep from which you can easily be awaken.
+Decreasing muscle tone, causes twitches and hypnic jerks.
+Hypnagogic hallucinations occur, swirling patterns hypnotize your mind into a restful sleep.
+Stage 1 also marks loss of self-awareness and most sensory attachment to the physical world.
 Your brainwave frequencies descend from Alpha through Theta (4-7 Hz).

-- NREM Stage 2 is marked by a loss of nearly all muscle tone so your physical body can’t act out your forthcoming dreams.
-Although your brainwaves have slowed further, they do show brief bursts of higher brainwave activity called sleep spindles and K-complexes.
+- NREM Stage 2 is a loss of nearly all muscle tone so your physical body can’t act out dreams.
+Although your brainwaves are slowing, they show brief bursts of higher brainwave activity called sleep spindles and K-complexes.
 You spend around half of all your sleep in Stage 2; a light, dreamless sleep.

-- NREM Stage 3 and 4 is known as slow-wave sleep (SWS), consisting of unconscious delta activity.
+- NREM Stage 3 and 4 is slow-wave sleep (SWS), consisting of unconscious delta activity.
 The sleeper is less responsive to the environment and most stimuli cause no reaction.
-If you are awwkened you will feel especially dopey and confused for a couple of minutes.
-Another dreamless stage of sleep, it is actually the most likely time for sleepwalking to occur.
+If awakened, you initially feel especially drowsy and confused.
+Another dreamless stage of sleep, it is actually the most likely time for sleepwalking.

-- REM Sleep marks the onset of dreaming.
-It’s known as paradoxical sleep because the sleeper, though showing more active brainwaves than before, is harder to awaken.
-If you are awwkened from REM sleep you are more likely to jump right back in during a later nap.
-REM sleep deprivation impairs your ability to learn complex tasks and form long term memories.
+- REM Sleep, or paradoxical sleep, marks the onset of dreaming.
+The sleeper, though showing more active brainwaves than before, is harder to awaken.
+If you are wakened from REM sleep you are more likely to jump right back in during a later nap.
+REM sleep deprivation impairs your ability to learn complex tasks and form long-term memories.

-With REM sleep behavior disorder (RBD), the paralysis that normally occurs during REM sleep is incomplete or absent, allowing the person to "act out" dreams — talking, yelling, punching, kicking, sitting, jumping from bed, arm flailing, and grabbing.
+With REM sleep behavior disorder (RBD), the paralysis that occurs during REM sleep is incomplete or absent.
+This allows you to "act out" dreams — talking, yelling, punching, kicking, sitting, jumping from bed, arm flailing, and grabbing.

 There are various circadian rhythm disorders.
-Advanced Sleep Phase Syndrome (ASPD) is a disorder in which a person goes to sleep earlier than desired (for example, between 6 p.m. and 9 p.m.) and wakes up earlier than desired (for example, between 1 a.m. and 5 a.m.).
+Advanced Sleep Phase Syndrome (ASPD) is a disorder in which a person goes to sleep earlier than desired (e.g. between 6 p.m. and 9 p.m.) and wakes up earlier than desired (e.g. between 1 a.m. and 5 a.m.).
 Delayed Sleep Phase Syndrome (DSPS) is a disorder of sleep timing.
 People with DSPS tend to fall asleep very late at night and have difficulty waking up in time for work, school, or social engagements.

 Insomnia Is An Enemy of Sleep

-The inability to fall or remain asleep is called insomnia.
+The inability to fall or remain asleep is insomnia.
 It can result from oversleeping or from mental disorders such as depression.
-Insomnia may be a byproduct of chronic pain, frequent urination (during the night) or other health conditions.
+Insomnia may be a byproduct of chronic pain, frequent night urination, or other health conditions.
 Instead of taking sleeping pills, doctors advise addressing the source of insomnia.

-Sleep apnea is characterized by repetitive and brief disruptions of airflow while sleeping; it only occurs as a result of an underlying physical problem—airway blockage.
+Sleep apnea involves repetitive and brief disruptions of airflow while sleeping.
+It only occurs as a result of an underlying physical problem—airway blockage.

 Sleep attacks usually last a few seconds to several minutes.

 Narcolepsy is a chronic brain disorder that involves poor control of sleep-wake cycles.
-People with narcolepsy experience periods of extreme daytime sleepiness and sudden, bouts of sleep that can strike at any time.
+Narcoleptics experience periods of extreme daytime sleepiness and sudden bouts of inconvenient sleep.
 These “sleep attacks” usually last a few seconds to several minutes.
-Sleep apnea and narcolepsy almost always require intervention by a medical professional and perhaps a medical device, although some behavioral strategies may be offered.
+Sleep apnea and narcolepsy almost always require intervention by a medical professional and perhaps a medical device.
+Some behavioral strategies are available.
 Insomnia is sometimes treated wth a prescription but generally requires addressing emotional or neurological imbalances.

 Ramifications of Not Reaching REM Sleep Stages

 Imagine driving a 5-speed manual transmission vehicle.
 You change gears each time the tachometer revs the engine around 3000 (gauge x10) revolutions per minute (RPM).
 Higher speeds use a larger gear to lower the RPM, decrease engine strain and improve fuel economy.
-Trying to accelerate up to highway speeds in low gear is called redlining (unsafe RPM).
-This can shorten the life of the transmission just as subsisting on light sleep without rejuvinating REM sleep is damaging to your health.
+Accelerating up to highway speeds in low gear is redlining (unsafe RPM).
+This shortens the life of the transmission just as subsisting on light sleep without rejuvenating REM sleep damages to your health.
 Total sleep deprivation has proportionately more severe consequences.

-After just 24 hours of no sleep, detrimental changes in your body start occurring.
+After 24 hours without sleep, detrimental changes in your body start occurring.
 Stress hormone and blood pressure levels rise.
-Following one to two days of no sleep, your body decreases its ability to properly metabolize glucose; the immune system stops working as well and your body’s internal temperature begins to sink.
-A high school student by the name of Randy Gardner attempted to set a world record in sleep deprivation.
-Within 11 days, he experienced eyesight problems, hallucinations, speech and memory anomalies.
+Following one to two days of no sleep, your body decreases its ability to metabolize glucose.
+Your immune system stops working as well and your body’s internal temperature begins to sink.
+A high-school student, Randy Gardner attempted to set a sleep-deprivation world record.
+Within 11 days, he experienced eyesight problems, hallucinations, speech, and memory anomalies.

-There is conflicting information regarding what happens if you are not reaching your sleep REM stage.
-But problems may occur in cognition and pain sensitivity as well as in other areas according to some studies.
-Not reaching your sleep REM state can be beneficial in a few circumstances but sleep deprivation is not a therapy for depression to consider.
+There is conflicting information about the effects from the lack of REM sleep.
+Problems may occur in cognition and pain sensitivity as well as in other areas.
+Not reaching your sleep REM state can be beneficial in a few circumstances.
+But sleep deprivation is not considered a therapy for depression.
 Studies on the subject of rapid eye movement and sleep deprivation have found:

 - Lack of rapid eye movement sleep may interfere with long term memory.
-Rats deprived of rapid eye movement sleep experienced reduced cell proliferation in the part of the brain associated with long term memory in a study by Dennis McGinty, PhD.
+Rats deprived of REM sleep reduce cell proliferation in the part of the brain associated with long-term memory in a study by Dennis McGinty, PhD.

-- You may be more sensitive to pain without enough sleep.
-Acute pain sensitivity may increase with lack of rapid eye movement sleep, according to a study at Henry Ford Hospital.
+- Pain sensitivity may increase with insufficient sleep.
+Acute pain sensitivity can increase with lack of REM sleep, according to a study at Henry Ford Hospital.

 - Coping skills and reflexes may diminish.
-A University of Wisconsin study found that rats deprived of rapid eye movement sleep had reduced ability to handle difficult situations and to show defensive responses in threatening environments.
+A University of Wisconsin study found that rats deprived of rapid eye movement sleep had reduced ability to handle difficult situations.
+They fail to show defensive responses in threatening environments.